georchestra/geonetwork-microservices/DOCKER_HUB_searching.md

 It is recommended to use the official docker composition: https://github.com/georchestra/docker.

-For this specific component, see the section `ogc-api-records` in the [`georchestra/docker/docker-compose.yml`](https://github.com/georchestra/docker/blob/master/docker-compose.yml) file.

 ## Where is it built

-This image is build using the Dockerfile : `Dockerfile-ogc-api-records` in the repo https://github.com/georchestra/geonetwork-microservices/.
+This image is build using the Dockerfile : `Dockerfile-searching` in the repo https://github.com/georchestra/geonetwork-microservices/.

 # License